sergif-github/Python-Course/01-Variables and Data Types/05_type_conversion_and_casting.md

 You can explicitly cast values from one data type to another using casting functions.
 Python provides several built-in functions for type casting, including:

-int() - converts a value to an integer float() - converts a value to a float str() - converts a value to a string bool() - converts a value to a Boolean
+- int(): Converts a value to an integer
+- float(): Converts a value to a float
+- str(): Converts a value to a string
+- bool(): Converts a value to a Boolean

 For example:

 ```python